 - How severe are your symptoms?

-- Have you had recent changes in bowel habits, such as diarrhea or loose bowel movements?
+- Have you had recent changes in your bowel movements, such as diarrhea?

-- What type of soap or other cleansers do you use on your body?
+- What type of soap or other products do you use on your body?

 - Does anything seem to improve your symptoms?

 - Have you noticed any other changes in your general health?

 - Are others in the home experiencing a similar itch?

 Cleanse the anal area gently immediately after bowel movements and dry thoroughly.
 Wear cotton underwear and loose clothing.
 Try not to scratch.

 Oct.
 09, 2015

 - Breen E, et al. Approach to the patient with anal pruritus. www.uptodate.com/home.
 Accessed Aug.
 7, 2015.

 - Bope ET, et al. Diseases of the skin.
 In: Conn's Current Therapy 2015.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Aug.
 7, 2015.